 Marketing Manager Experienced in Leading High-Performing Teams

-If you have stellar achievements related to the target job, highlight them in your headline to impress any hiring manager right of the start.
+If you have stellar achievements related to the target job, highlight them in your headline to impress any hiring manager right from the start.

 Digital Marketing Manager | Managed Award-Winning Marketing Campaigns